 We’ve done a bit of searching for canine dental chews, and for a while it was hard to find anything appropriate for vegan dogs.
 Things have changed in recent years though, with a fairly decent range available now.

-For caregivers of vegan dogs, Paragon Chews are a blessing, making it possible for our rescued friends to enjoy good dental and oral health without having to sacrifice our vegan values.
+For caregivers of vegan dogs, this growing range of plant-based oral care products is a blessing, making it possible for our rescued friends to enjoy good dental health without having to sacrifice our vegan values.

 Note: To avoid the risk of choking on dental chews, it’s important to follow recommendations for size, with some companies even offering small-sized chews specifically for little dogs.
 And if you notice that your dog is not thoroughly chewing a dental chew, it’s best to take it away.